Is this Microsoft’s cancelled tablet from 2014?

 Was Microsoft planning to release a smaller Surface called "Surface Mini" in 2014?
 According to Windows Central, it supposedly was.

 The site posted alleged pics of a Microsoft tablet the company had purportedly planned to release three years ago alongside its Surface Pro 3.
-Back in 2014 after a third-party prematurely revealed a case for a "Surface Mini" product, rumors gained traction that Microsoft would soon reveal the "Mini".
-A few weeks later, only the Surface Pro 3 was revealed.
+Back in 2014, after a third-party prematurely revealed a case for a "Surface Mini" product, rumors gained traction that Microsoft would soon reveal the "Mini."
+A few weeks later, only the Surface Pro 3 was announced.

 While we can't speak to the validity of Window Central's pics, we can share some of the information the site included.
 If the pics are to be believed, here are some of the Mini's specs: